-On Sunday morning the AGM will be held in one of the Blenheim Suite.
+On Sunday morning the AGM will be held in the Derbyshire Suite.

-Sunday lunch will be available in the Carvery Restaurant at a cost of £7.50.
+Sunday lunch will be available in Jenny's Restaurant at a cost of £7.50 and must be booked and paid for on arrival.

 PLEASE REMEMBER-no commercial soft or alcoholic drinks are allowed in the bar, restaurant, show or social rooms.
 The Hotel are not charging any corkage on our home-made wines; we must not abuse this offer.